OlivierLD/AllLanguagesScratchPad/src/main/java/QUIZZ.md

 - Run it
   - `java -cp classes oliv.fibonacci.One`
 - Time it
-  - `time java -cpclasses oliv.fibonacci.One`
+  - `time java -cp classes oliv.fibonacci.One`
 - About the method with signature `private static long fibonacci(int n)`
   - What do you think?
 Comment.
 - About the code: